 Core Web Vitals will affect both mobile and desktop rankings and it will now become the criteria for sites to appear in “Top Stories” as it was for AMP (but this is no longer going to be relevant).
-Google have told us that this is just one signal in the 100s of ranking signals but it would make a big difference to those industries that are very competitive.
-For example if you had a slow loading eCommerce site, this would have a negative impact on your rankings.
+Google has told us that this is just one signal in the 100s of ranking signals but it would make a big difference to those industries that are very competitive.
+For example, if you had a slow loading eCommerce site, this would have a negative impact on your rankings.
 Users, especially when making a purchase online, want a fast loading site and a great user experience.

 We analysed over 6000 eCommerce sites in UK, US, Australia, Germany, France, Austria and we found the majority of the pages were not Core Web Vital ready.
 We found just 151 sites, so just 3.43% of the eCommerce sites scored over 90 in the Google Page Speed report.

 How do you know if your site is ready for Core Web Vitals?

 Run the report which shows the performance of your home page (or URL you enter).
 The report is based on three metrics, LCP, FID and CLS.
 LCP stands for Largest Contentful Paint and measures how long it takes for the main content of the page to load.
 FIC means First Input Delay and measures the time it takes for the site to react to the first interaction such as a user tapping on a button.
 CLS stands for Cumulative Layout Shift and measures how much the page moves when the screen in loading.

 What happens if I do not have a score?